muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 dumb addition?"

 Not necessarily..
 Take the discovery of circle area formula.
-[3] talks about how Archimedes found this formula; divided a circle into pieces then put them back together and he realized smaller, smaller pieces would give you a rectngle with sides corresponding to the circle, but rect area is easy to calculate.
+[3] talks about how Archimedes discovered it; he divided a circle into pieces then put them back together and he realized smaller, smaller pieces would give you a rectngle with sides corresponding to the circle, and rect area is easy to calculate.

 <img width="200" src="circle.jpg"/>

-But notice how the pieces were put back together, he flips around *every other piece*.
-He doesnt just cut it into pieces and put it back toegether as-is.
-That would simply result the same circle!
-Flipping every other pieces, IDK how to encode that..?
-Say +1/-1 are up and down, so $-1^n$ for $n=1,2,..$?
-I smell nonlinearity.
+But notice how he put the pieces back together, he *flips around every other piece*.
+He doesnt just cut it into pieces and put them back toegether as-is.
+That just gives you the same circle!
+But flipping every other piece.. now we're getting somewhere.
+IDK, how do u encode that..?
+Let +1/-1 be up and down direction, $-1^n$ for $n=1,2,..$?
+I smell nonlinearity..

-Also noticce how pieces are different, each cover one aspecct of the problem.
-Same pieces added again does nothing.
-Multiple fundamentally different pieces give something else.
+Also notice how pieces are different, each cover one aspecct of the problem.
+Same fundamental-ness angle at work here.

 References